Generic Name: alglucosidase alfa (AL-gloo-KOE-si-dase)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Myozyme:

-Myozyme is usually handled and stored by a health care provider.
-If you are using Myozyme at home, store Myozyme as directed by your pharmacist or health care provider.
-Keep Myozyme out of the reach of children and away from pets.
+Myozyme is handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.